symphonyoss/app-auth-example/README.md

 https://your.pod.domain/client/index.html?bundle=https://localhost:8443/json/bundle.json#
 ```

 You will get a warning dialog about "Unauthorized App(s)".
 Verify and continue.
+If you don't get the warning
+dialog, it is probably because the SSL connection to localhost cannot be established, especially if you are
+using the default self-signed cert.
+Try accessing the bundle file directly by pasting the bundle
+URL directly into your browsers address bar.
+That should give you an "untrusted cert" warning.
+Follow the
+browser's instructions to trust the cert.
+Once you can get the bundle file to load by itself, try the
+full pod URL above again.

 You will see "App Auth Example" application show up under "Applications" on the left nav.